Yego earns 6th title, Sarr retains crown on final day of African...

 The final day of the 2026 African Senior Athletics Championships saw Kenya’s Julius Yego solidify his status as Africa’s most accomplished Javelin thrower, winning his sixth consecutive title in Accra on Sunday, 17 May.

-The 2016 Olympic silver medallist recorded a throw of 79.87 metres to edge out his competitors, extending his gold-medal streak at this competition since 2012.
+The 2016 Olympic silver medallist recorded a throw of 79.87 metres to edge out his competitors and extend his gold-medal streak at this competition, dating back to 2012.

 The 37-year-old is now just one win away from equalling the record for most titles won at the African Athletics Championships – a record currently held by Algeria’s Hakim Toumi with seven golds.